ices-eg/wg_WGEEL/Misc/data_call_2024/GR.md

 ## Annex 4
-For duplicates 6 values replaced in the t_eelstock_ eel table (values from current datacall stored with code eel_qal_id 24) ,
+* For duplicates 6 values replaced in the t_eelstock_ eel table (values from current datacall stored with code eel_qal_id 24)

-                42 values not replaced (values from current datacall stored with code eel_qal_id 24),
+* 42 values not replaced (values from current datacall stored with code eel_qal_id 24),

+* No new data and not updated data

 ## Annex 5